sciath/sciath/docs/tutorials/introduction.rst

 .. literalinclude:: /_static/tutorial/text_diff_fail_output.txt

-Note that the full path where SciATH expected the file is printed.
-It looked for it in the same location as ``tutorial.yml``.
+Note that the path where SciATH expected the file is printed.
+It looked for it in your current working directory.

 You can generate the expected file with the ``-u`` flag.
 Note that this will **overwrite** this file, if it already exists!